-Knowing how many gallons of water are in your pool is important for determining things like the right amount of chemicals to add, heater size, and so many other decisions.
-Use my calculator below to get started.
+Knowing how many gallons of water are in your pool is important for determining things like the parts per million (PPM), the right amount of chemicals to add, heater size, and much more.
+But how do you get started calculating the capacity of your swimming pool?
+Use my pool volume calculator below to get started.

 Pool Volume Calculation Basics